-Provide the time frame for construction of the project within the 2020 construction season to the engineer in writing within a month after executing the contract but at least 14 calendar days before the preconstruction conference.
-Assure that the time frame is consistent with the contract completion time.
-Upon approval, the engineer will issue the notice to proceed within ten calendar days before the beginning of the approved time frame.
+Provide the start date to the engineer in writing within a month after executing the contract but at least 14 calendar days before the preconstruction conference.
+Upon approval, the engineer will issue the notice to proceed within ten calendar days before the approved start date.